 - Hidden fees or limitations: PayPal’s discounted nonprofit rate is 1.99% + $0.49 per domestic transaction.

-- How this free fundraising software works: DonorSearch is a prospect screening service that provides insights into the giving potential of your current and future donors.
+- How this fundraising software works: DonorSearch is a prospect screening service that provides insights into the giving potential of your current and future donors.

 - How you can use it: With DonorSearch’s data, you can make confident and informed fundraising asks to the right donors at the right time.